Academic Department Liaisons

 Loan periods for students

 |Interlibrary Loan||Loan period varies||Contact ILL department about renewal options|

 You may direct questions about circulation services, policies and fines to Christine Nelson.

 Class instruction and tours are provided on request.
 Librarians present research strategies and sources aimed at specific courses and assignments.
 Please contact Christine Nelson.

 The Library features three floors with computers available for users with a current Beloit College ID.
 Your Beloit College email account User Name and Password will serve as your network authentication User Name and Password.
-Please Log off (Start > Log Off) when you are finished working.
+Please use the Log off icon on the desktop when you are finished working.

 Limited guest access to computers is available.
 Please visit the Circulation or Reference Desk desks for a copy of our Building and Computer Use Policies.